ENQUIRE NOW

 Interviewing the head of High School

-Being a house captain has opened Nini to another great opportunity to contribute to the Huili community: interviewing candidates for head of High School.
+Being a house captain has opened Nini to another great opportunity to contribute to the Hiba community: interviewing candidates for head of High School.

 The interview proved to be an invaluable experience for Nini.
 She gained a deep sense of responsibility for her school and her fellow pupils and learned how important it is to make a contribution to one's community, which she continues to do today.